-\BHS 499\ Senior Capstone Project may not be taken until all other core and concentration courses have been successfully completed.

-A minimum grade of "C" is required in BHS 499 to meet graduation requirements.
+\BHS 499\ Senior Capstone Project may not be taken until all other core and concentration courses have been successfully completed. \BPH 499\ A minimum grade of "C" is required in BHS 499 or BPH 499 to meet graduation requirements.

-Program Options and Concentrations (24 Semester Hours)
+Program Options and Concentrations (8-16 Semester hours)